Kitchen Toke Hemp Honey and Hemp Bee Balm

 Now Kitchen Toke Hemp Honey unites these two forces of nature in a way that’s never been done before.

-Through a patented method, honeybees are attracted to our proprietary hemp nectar, eating it as they would from any flowering plant.
+Through this patented method, honeybees are attracted to the formula, eating it as they would from any flowering plant.
 This ruby-colored hemp nectar blends with the honeybee’s enzymes, mixing the nutritional and healing benefits of both.

 The honeybees pass the honey they’ve infused to other bees, a motion that helps concentrate the sugars before the mixture is deposited into hexagonal cells that they’ve meticulously built with their own beeswax.
 The buzz from the bees is the sound of their wings fanning the honey so it continues to thicken.